 On December 14, 2021, Dr. Sharifi presented the research “Nutrient Source Tracking of Surface-water Using a Multi-isotope Approach: A Case Study in South Florida”.
 Continuing population growth and urban development in South Florida has taken its toll on the region’s freshwater sources.
 To effectively control nitrate pollution in water, it is essential to both identify the pollution sources and reduce the input of nitrate.
 Dr. Sharifi presented the results of their case study and replied to inquiries from attendees, including those who joined the presentation online.

 Beta Analytic fully supports research focused on pollution source monitoring.
-In 2020, the lab hosted a free webinar on Nutrient Source Tracking, which is available on demand.

 Based in Washington, D.C., AGU is a nonprofit scientific association with more than 60,000 members working on various topics covering the earth and space sciences.
 The AGU publishes scientific journals, sponsors meetings, and supports education programs, among others, in an effort to disseminate knowledge on the geophysical sciences.